One man dies every 45 minutes of prostate cancer in the UK

 David Attree tells us how the death of his father-in-law earlier this year prompted him to write and film a powerful poem for us, hoping to raise awareness among his fellow football fans and pay tribute to anyone who's lost their dad to the disease.

 Lease a van, save a man and back our new life-saving partnership with 'Manarama' National League

 The Vanarama National League is re-branding to Manarama for a month as the vehicle-hire firm kicks off a campaign to raise £150k for us.
 And you can get involved.

 Football managers unite to deliver life-saving team talks for Prostate Cancer UK

 The leagues' top bosses have turned their man-management skills against the deadliest opponent of all, with our latest awareness drive hoping to grab football fans' attention on matchdays through radio, social media and stadium posters.

 Veteran sports writer Ralph Ellis dies after raising £15k for us on recent cycle ride to Amsterdam

 Almost two years after being diagnosed with advanced prostate cancer, Ralph sadly passed away on Saturday 15 September 2018.
-He had been an ardent supporter of our work in recent years, including cycling our Football to Amsterdam ride with his son in June and interviewing Ray Clemence for us in our latest issue of Insights magazine.
+He had been an ardent supporter of our work in recent years, including cycling our Football to Amsterdam ride with his son in June and interviewing Ray Clemence for our Insights magazine.
 The Football Writers Association – of which Ralph was an active member – has now committed to working closely with us as a tribute to him.
 Back in May, we talked to Ralph about his cancer journey and the impact it had on his family.